 Keep in mind, a rash from poison ivy or other poisonous plants cannot be spread from person to person, even through fluid-filled blisters.
 Refrain from scratching blisters, as dirt from under your fingernails could cause an infection and add to your discomfort.

-One additional thing to note – if you develop a painful rash that has blisters, you may have shingles.
+One note — if you develop a painful rash that has blisters, you may have shingles.

-“Shingles has a few characteristics that make it very distinguishable from poison ivy, but it may not be obvious if your rash is small or if it’s located in a small area,” said Baeseman.
-“If you’re in doubt, you should send your provider a picture, schedule a virtual visit, or make an appointment to see your doctor for an in-person examination.”
+“Shingles has a few characteristics that make it very distinguishable from poison ivy, but it may not be obvious if your rash is small or if it’s located in a small area,” Dr. Baeseman says.
+“If you’re in doubt, you should send your provider a picture, schedule a virtual visit, or make an appointment for an in-person examination.”

 What is the best course of treatment?

 Applying a wet compress or soaking the affected area in cool water can help relieve the itching.
-There are some over-the-counter products that can provide relief, such as antihistamines or hydrocortisone cream.
+Some over-the-counter products can provide relief, such as antihistamines or hydrocortisone cream.
 For severe cases, your doctor can prescribe a topical steroid or oral corticosteroid.

-If you’ve encountered a poisonous plant, it’s critical to remove your clothes ASAP and wash them with detergent.
+If you’ve encountered a poisonous plant, it’s critical to remove your clothes as soon as possible and wash them with detergent.

-“Most basic laundry detergents are going to be adequate enough to remove the poisonous substance from your clothing, but you should do it right away,” advised Dr. Baeseman.
+“Most basic laundry detergents are going to be adequate enough to remove the poisonous substance from your clothing, but you should do it right away,” Dr. Baeseman says.

 When do I need to see a doctor?